Oak-Grove-Classical-Academy/elective-syllabus/week1-notes.md

 ## Rustlings

-Once you have rustlings installed, you can open that terminal, `cd rustlings`, then `rustlings` to start it.
-Then you can open the rustlings folder in VSCode and have both the code and the rustlings
+Once you have Rustlings installed, you can open that terminal, `cd rustlings`, then `rustlings` to start it.
+Then you can open the `rustlings` folder in VSCode and have both the code and the Rustlings
 "Watch Mode" open.
-Refer to the instructions on the rustlings site to get going.
+Refer to the instructions on the Rustlings site to get going.
 In every exercise folder's README.md, you'll also find a link to the Rust book chapter.
 Read that!
 It'll teach you what you need to know for that exercise and it is very, very good.
+Come to the next class with questions, or email me.

 ## Homework